On the nonorientable four-ball genus of torus knots: Involutive obstruction and genus bounds from the unoriented link Floer TQFT

 For more generality, we extend the definition of canonical conjugation map to disoriented links.
 Given any disoriented link $\mathcal{L}=(L,\p,\q,\bfl)$, we also have a canonically defined conjugation map

 where $\bar{\mathcal{L}}=(L,\q,\p,\bfl)$.

 \begin{lem} Let $\mathcal{S}=(S,a)$ be a disoriented cobordism between disoriented links $\mathcal{L}_1$ and $\mathcal{L}_2$.
 Then we have

-where $-a$ denotes $a$ endowed with the reverse orientation. \end{lem} \begin{proof} Recall that the cobordism maps in Fan's unoriented link Floer TQFT are computed by decomposing a given cobordism into basic pieces and composing the cobordism maps corresponding to each of these pieces.
-Among all possible pieces, we only have to consider nonorientable saddle moves, since everything else is already considered in the proof of \cite[Theorem 1.3]{zemke2019connected}.
-Since cobordism maps for saddle moves are defined as triangle maps on relevant Heegaard triple-diagrams, they obviously (homotopy-)commute with conjugation maps. \end{proof}
+where $-a$ denotes $a$ endowed with the reverse orientation. \end{lem} \begin{proof} Recall that the cobordism maps in Fan's unoriented link Floer TQFT are computed by decomposing a given cobordism into elementary disoriented link cobordisms and composing the maps corresponding to each of these pieces.
+Among all possible pieces, we only have to consider nonorientable saddle moves, since this Lemma is verified in all other cases in the proof of \cite[Theorem 1.3]{zemke2019connected} (for compatible decorated link cobordisms).
+Since the cobordism map for a saddle move is defined via a count of pseudoholomorphic triangles on certain simple Heegaard triple-diagrams -- see the proof of \cite[Theorem 5.1.4]{fan2019unoriented} -- they homotopy-commute with conjugation maps. \end{proof}

 We now have to check that the half twist map $\tau_K$ also homotopy-commutes with (disoriented) cobordism maps.
 When the given cobordism is a M{\" o}bius band, then the commutativity is very easy to observe. \begin{lem} Let $\mathcal{S}=(S,a)$ be a disoriented cobordism from a disoriented knot $K=(K,\p,\q,\bfl)$ to the empty link, where $\p$ and $\q$ both consist of a single point.
 Suppose that $S$ is a smoothly embedded M{\" o}bius band and $a$ is a simple arc.
 Then, for any choice of orientation on $K$, we have $F_{(S,-a)} \circ \tau_K \sim F_{(S,a)}$, where $-a$ denotes $a$ endowed with the reverse orientation.
 Moreover, if $\bar{S}$ denotes the cobordism from the empty link to $K$ given by flipping $S$ upside-down, then we have $\tau_K \circ F_{(\bar{S},a)} \sim F_{(\bar{S},-a)}$. \end{lem} \begin{proof} This follows directly from Figure \ref{fig:mobiuscomm}. \end{proof}